The Music of the Scottish Church in the 13th and 14th Centuries

 University of Glasgow College of Arts Research Support Award (2016).
 Towards the presentation of a conference paper at the 2016 Musica Scotica conference.

-Upcoming: 'Commemorating Saints through Chant Texts: Columba and Kentigern'.
-To be presented at The International Medieval Congress, July 2018.
+'Commemorating Saints through Chant Texts: Columba and Kentigern'.
+Presented at The International Medieval Congress, July 2018.

-Upcoming: 'Two Scottish Saints – Two Different Lives – Two Similar Offices?'.
-To be presented at the thirteenth annual Musica Scotica Conference, April 2018, Tolbooth, Stirling.
+'Two Scottish Saints – Two Different Lives – Two Similar Offices?'.
+Presented at the thirteenth annual Musica Scotica Conference, April 2018, Tolbooth, Stirling.

 ‘O’er the water to Charlie’: contextualising James Oswald’s Jacobite tunes in London printings’.
 Presented at The Communities and Margins of Early Modern Scotland, October 2017.